oktupol/sebastianwie.land/docs/signature-info.md

 }
 ```

-I signed it using my PGP key, and put the signed message into a file at
+I signed it using my OpenPGP key, and put the signed message into a file at
 [https://sebastianwie.land/keybase.txt](https://sebastianwie.land/keybase.txt).

 1. Copy the PGP message (Everything between the `---BEGIN PGP MESSAGE---` and